seanjparker/chess/README.md

 A simple chess engine programmed in Java using only the standard libraries.

 ## Prerequisites
-Building the chess source requires Java (version 8 or later).
+Building the chess source requires Java (JDK v1.8 or later).

 Once installed, you can then build and run the program using the commands from the following section.